mikalv/gammaray-android/README.md

 for virtual machines as shown in the following diagram.
 The block device writes are intercepted and Redis maintains the streaming metadata.
-The inference engine infers the filesystem operations that occured in some time interval.
+The inference engine infers the filesystem operations that occurred in some time interval.

 ![](https://raw.githubusercontent.com/wenluhu/gammaray-android/master/img/GammaRay-Original.png)